ex0-tekk/Legend-of-SkyrimVR/README.md

 - After install is finished, close the Wabbajack window & proceed to your LoSVR folder, open the Game Files Folder, then drag & drop ALL of these files into your SkyrimVR root folder, there *should* be only 1 overwrite notification for the Skyrim.ini file, this overwrite is correct, do it.

-### 3f SkyrimVR ini Tweaker
+### 3F - SkyrimVR ini Tweaker

 There are a few .ini settings you *should* be aware of, because we don’t all use the same PC / HMD, so it’s best to adjust these based on your HMD resolution and CPU threads.

-NOTE: Windows 11 users can ONLY USE MO2 2.4.2 or later
+NOTE: Windows 11 users can ONLY USE MO2 2.4.2 or later.

 Look inside the LoSVR folder & open ModOrganizer.exe (2.4.4) Once it’s open, click on this icon.